 - Traveling to the U.S.

-We recommend not traveling with alcohol as you enter the U.S. since most types of alcohol are available for purchase.
+We recommend not traveling with alcohol as you enter the U.S., since most types of alcohol are available for purchase.
 However, if you decide to enter the U.S. with alcohol, you should make sure that you are following federal and state laws (state is referring to the state of your Port of Entry).
 You should be prepared to pay a customs duty as it applies in some circumstances.

 When traveling with medication, you should make sure that the medication is in its original container with the prescription printed on the container.
 We also recommend that you bring a letter from your doctor (in English if possible) with all prescriptions listed including the generic name(s) of the medication.
 Customs and Border Protection recommends that you only bring a 90 day supply of medication.
-Not all medications are allowed in the U.S. As such, you should check the U.S. Food & Drug Administration’s website to confirm that your medication is on the list.
+Not all medications are allowed in the United States.
+As such, you should check the U.S. Food & Drug Administration’s website to confirm that your medication is on the list.
 Remember to pack your medication in your carry-on baggage!

 - Interacting with Law Enforcement Officers